How to Pray the Holy Rosary

 -

-Announce the First Mystery (depending on the day).
+- Announce the Fourth Mystery (depending on the day).
+Continue the steps to pray a decade...

 -